-- 1. specific measures to be taken;

-- 2. timeline for completing the plan;

-- 3. the means for determining whether the measures taken have resulted in remediation;

-- 4. the consequences to the student if there is a failure to adequately remedy the problem, which may include being dismissed from the Graduate School; and

-- 5. student rights during the process.
+- 1. The specific measures to be taken; - 2.
+The timeline for completing the plan; - 3.
+The means for determining whether the measures are taken have resulted in remediation; - 4. the consequences to the student if there is a failure to adequately remedy the problem, which may include dismissal from the MFT program and the Graduate School; - 5.
+Protection of client rights during the process and legal requirements in providing clinical services; and - 6.
+Protection of student rights during the process.